Lufthansa to pass carbon scheme costs to passengers

-FRANKFURT Deutsche Lufthansa AG (LHAG.DE) will pass on to its customers an expected 130 million euros of costs for carbon permits it needs this year under a new European Union Emissions Trading Scheme ETS.L.
+FRANKFURT Deutsche Lufthansa AG will pass on to its customers an expected 130 million euros of costs for carbon permits it needs this year under a new European Union Emissions Trading Scheme.

 Germany's biggest airline said on Monday it will add the costs from the ETS to its fuel surcharge, becoming the first carrier to provide details of how it plans to cope with the additional burden.